About the Rotoscopers

 The Animation Addicts album art was designed by the talented graphic designer, Naybeth Diaz.
 If you’re interested in hiring Naybeth for design work, send her an email.
 You can also check out some of her other work on her tumblr and flickr accounts.

-Our theme songs come from Chris Calabrese’s CD “Ragtime at the Magic Kingdoms.”
-The opening theme song is called “Castle Salute”.
-Our outro theme is called “Snow White Medley.”
+Our previous theme songs came from Chris Calabrese’s CD “Ragtime at the Magic Kingdoms.”
+The opening theme song was “Castle Salute” and our other theme was “Snow White Medley.”
 You can purchase this CD on Amazon.